instantlinux/docker-tools/k8s/README.md

 ### Requirements and cost

 Set up three or more bare-metal quad-core servers or VMs with at least a couple gigabytes of RAM each.
-At present this is limited to a single master node so the recommended configuration to support clustered services such as etc and MariaDB is 4+ nodes.
+At present [kubeadm is limited](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#limitations) to a single master node so the recommended configuration to support clustered services such as etc and MariaDB is 4+ nodes.
 (An inexpensive node similar to mine is an [Intel J5005 NUC](https://www.newegg.com/Product/Product.aspx?Item=N82E16856102204) with two 8GB DDR4 RAM modules